equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 LastPass saves your passwords and gives you secure access from every computer and mobile device.
 You only have to remember one password—your LastPass18 master password.
 Save all your usernames and passwords to LastPass, and it will auto login to your sites and sync your passwords everywhere you need them.

 The benefit of LastPass is that it is super easy to use across all your platforms.
 The problem is that its ease of use comes with the caveat that LastPass is a corporation and your information is in their cloud.
 So balance its ease with your vulnerability and make your decisions for its use based on that.
-In general Last Pass is better then no Password Manager so please consider it.<sup>4</sup>
+In general Last Pass is better then no Password Manager so please consider it.<a href="#index4"><sup>4</sup></a>

 ![](/images/Curriculum_img_81.jpg)